Demystifying the First Home Savings Account in TurboTax

 I conducted an outside-in research by analyzing adjacent industries that excel at simplifying complex information.
 Additionally, I explored companies proficient in comparing similar products to understand how we can help customers distinguish between all types of savings accounts.

-Placement of FHSA in the TurboTax flow
+The Placement of FHSA

-Current Flow
+The Current Flow

 Currently, users can specify their registered savings accounts in step 4.
 If they have an RRSP (or other registered savings accounts), they'll be prompted in step 7 to enter corresponding slips.